Meet some of our mathematics majors.

 Have you taken part in any student research opportunities at Oxy or elsewhere?

-In the summer of 2022, I participated in the NSF-funded Research Experience for Undergraduates (REU) at Kansas State University, where I researched an algebraic structure called quandles alongside my mentor and fellow students.
+Last summer, I participated in the NSF-funded Research Experience for Undergraduates (REU) at Kansas State University, where I researched an algebraic structure called quandles alongside my mentor and fellow students.
 This was a rigorous experience that challenged me, and from the results of this project, I got to go to conferences to present my work and also connect with like-minded math students.
 I also did my honors senior comprehensive project with Professor Lawrence on algebraic topology in the spring of my senior year, which required a combination of several of the topics I studied at Oxy.
 For the project, I wrote a 30-page paper proving and applying the Van Kampen Theorem, and shared what I learned in a department talk.
 By participating in independent studies and engaging with challenging open questions, I was able to explore and discover ideas for myself, which are invaluable components of a math education that every interested student should participate in!

 My favorite part of studying math is the interplay of creativity and logic that I have found in every proof I study or write.